lozadaOmr/100-days-of-code/log.md

 that I'm running the app using Docker which might be problem, since I can't access the actual host's filesystem.

-A workaround I can think of is to make a  shared directory between container and host.
-Not elegant but it should work.
+_A workaround I can think of is to make a  shared directory between container and host.
+Not elegant but it should work._

+*TIL* Directories added during docker build can't be changed.

 **Link to work:** [Settings App](https://github.com/lozadaOmr/ansi-admin/pull/1)